dongmingh/v1performance/README.md

 Note that orgName is ignored in this test.

-####create a channel
+####Join a channel

-To join an org to a channel, set the action in channelOpt to join, name to channel name, and orgName to org name:
+To join all peers in an org to a channel, set the action in channelOpt to join, set name to channel name, and set orgName to org name:

     "channelOpt": {
         "name": "testChannel1",